cnoe-io/website/docs/reference-implementation/backstage-template/backstage-template.md

 #### Step-3

-In this step we will import the genrated template to Backstage.
+In this step we will import the generated template to Backstage.
 The generated template is registered with Backstage by pushing it to a repository and analyzing the generated content.
 With a valid template, the analysis would be successfully validated and you can import the template into Backstage.

 ![import](./images/2-import-template.png)